SpaceNetChallenge/BuildingDetectors/marek.cygan/readme.md

 This implementation takes the second option drawing inspiration from the article by Liu et al. [2].
 Source code is included in this repository.
 The code is also hosted in a working Amazon Machine Instance located [here](https://aws.amazon.com/).

 ##### Computational pipeline
-First, we try to classify pixels into 3 categories - inside, outside and border, where the border is defined as everything which is inside and at most 4 pixels away from the building boundary as shown below.
+First, I try to classify pixels into 3 categories - inside, outside and border, where the border is defined as everything which is inside and at most 4 pixels away from the building boundary as shown below.

 ![](https://github.com/SpaceNetChallenge/BuildingDetectors/blob/master/marek.cygan/images/image1.png)

-Next, given the original image and the predicted heatmap we split into a 50×50 grid, where in each of the 2500 pieces we have a set of default 16 rectangles (called default boxes in [2]) depicted in Fig. 2.
-For each of the rectangles we want to predict whether this default rectangle has an IoU with some building footprint above the threshold of 0.5.
-If it does, similarly as in [2] we have a regressor for changing its width, height, translation.
-The one additional regressor comparing to [2] is angle - in [2] all the rectangles are axis parallel and using a regressor we allow rotation.
+Next, given the original image and the predicted heatmap I split into a 50×50 grid, where in each of the 2500 pieces I have a set of default 16 rectangles (called default boxes in [2]) depicted in Fig. 2.
+For each of the rectangles I want to predict whether this default rectangle has an IoU with some building footprint above the threshold of 0.5.
+If it does, similarly as in [2] I have a regressor for changing its width, height, translation.
+The one additional regressor comparing to [2] is angle - in [2] all the rectangles are axis parallel and using a regressor I allow rotation.

 ![](https://github.com/SpaceNetChallenge/BuildingDetectors/blob/master/marek.cygan/images/image2.png)

 ##### Architecture
-For predicting the heatmap, we build the following architecture using dilated convolutions [3].
+For predicting the heatmap, I build the following architecture using dilated convolutions [3].
 All convolutions are 3 × 3 and do not change the size of the image which remains 400 × 400 throughout the process.

 1. input was rescaled image of size 400 convolution with 16 filters, dilation 2, × 400 with 11 channels (all bands),
 2. convolution with 16 filters, dilation 1,